 Per 644.051.4 RSMo, a permit may be issued with a Schedule of Compliance (SOC) to provide time for a facility to come into compliance with new state or federal effluent regulations, water quality standards, or other requirements.
 Such a schedule is not allowed if the facility is already in compliance with the new requirement, or if prohibited by other statute or regulation.
 A SOC includes an enforceable sequence of interim requirements (actions, operations, or milestone events) leading to compliance with the Missouri Clean Water Law, its implementing regulations, and/or the terms and conditions of an operating permit.
 See also Section 502(17) of the Clean Water Act, and 40 CFR §122.2.
 For new effluent limitations, the permit may include interim monitoring for the specific parameter to demonstrate the facility is not already in compliance with the new requirement.
-Per 40 CFR § 122.47(a)(1) and 10 CSR 20-7.031(11), compliance must occur as soon as possible.
+Per 40 CFR § 122.47(a)(1), 10 CSR 20-7.031(11), and 10 CSR 20-7.015(9), compliance must occur as soon as possible.
 If the permit provides a schedule for meeting new water quality based effluent limits, a SOC must include an enforceable, final effluent limitation in the permit even if the SOC extends beyond the life of the permit.

-A SOC is not allowed:
+An SOC is not allowed:

 - For effluent limitations based on technology-based standards established in accordance with federal requirements, if the deadline for compliance established in federal regulations has passed.
 40 CFR § 125.3. - For a newly constructed facility in most cases.
 Newly constructed facilities must meet applicable effluent limitations when discharge begins, because the facility has installed the appropriate control technology as specified in a permit or antidegradation review.
-A SOC is allowed for a new water quality based effluent limit that was not included in a previously public noticed permit or antidegradation review, which may occur if a regulation changes during construction. - To develop a TMDL, UAA, or other study associated with development of a site specific criterion.
-A facility is not prohibited from conducting these activities, but a SOC may not be granted for conducting these activities.
+An SOC is allowed for a new water quality based effluent limit that was not included in a previously public noticed permit or antidegradation review, which may occur if a regulation changes during construction. - To develop a TMDL, UAA, or other study that may result in site-specific criteria or alternative effluent limits.
+A facility is not prohibited from conducting these activities, but an SOC may not be granted for conducting these activities.